 When it comes to French style signifiers, there are some that immediately come to mind.
-Breton stripes are one, basket bags are another, and feline eyeliner flicks also have an undeniable je ne sais quoi about them.
+Breton stripes is one, basket bags is another, and feline eyeliner flicks also have an undeniable je ne sais quoi about them.
 But when it comes to hair, there's one style that feels more Gallic than the rest, and that's long hair with fringe.
 Of course, the look isn't just popular with the French, but there's something about tumbling lengths offset with a sweeping fringe that feels very Parisian.
 Regardless of its origin, it's a hairstyle that looks incredibly chic and is becoming increasingly popular in beauty circles.

 "First things first, it helps to understand which face shape you have, which will then allow you to better visualise how certain fringes will actually look on you," says Mckiver.
 Handily, we already have a fringe face-shape guide for you to peruse.
-Now, read on to discover Mckiver's point-by-point long-hair-with-fringe analysis.
+Now, read on to discover Mckiver's point-by-point style analysis.

-1. "Before you opt for a full fringe make sure you are prepared.
+1. "Before you opt for a full fringe, make sure you are prepared.
 If you’re willing to work on the upkeep, then fringes always look stunning.
 Fringes also take a while to grow out, so once you go for the chop, that’ll be your hair for the foreseeable."

 2. "One of the biggest bonuses of a fringe with long hair is that it presents the perfect excuse to skip a full hair wash.
 Pull back your lengths and just wash and style the fringe to freshen up your hair between washes."

-3. "Think carefully before embracing super-short bangs, as they can't be swept-back or hidden.
+3. "Think carefully before embracing super-short bangs, as they can't be swept back or hidden.
 You have to wear them with pride.
-In my experience, I’ve found that short fringes suit oval, heart, and round face shapes best, but when it comes to fringes, one rule doesn’t fit all; it’s completely down to the person."
+In my experience, I’ve found that short fringes suit oval, heart, and round face shapes best, but when it comes to fringes, one rule doesn’t fit all.
+It’s completely down to the person."

 4. "Discuss your fringe style carefully with your stylist to make sure you go for the one that best suits your face shape and brings attention to your favourite features.
 For example, longer bangs can draw attention to your cheekbones or nose and can also work to shorten a longer face, whereas a side-swept fringe will work to elongate rounder face shapes."